apache/trafficserver/doc/admin/configuration-files/remap.config.en.rst

 unable to route to URLs from older browsers that do not send the ``Host:`` header.
-As a solution, set the variable *``proxy.config.header.parse.no_host_url_redirect``* in the ``records.config`` file to the URL to which Traffic Server will redirect requests without host headers.
+As a solution, set the variable *``proxy.config.header.parse.no_host_url_redirect``* in the :file:`records.config` file to the URL to which Traffic Server will redirect requests without host headers.

 Redirect Mapping Rules